Beer lovers out there!

 german beer festival,OktoberfestDid you know?

-At this time of year, Oktoberfests are held all over Japan.
+Oktoberfests are held all over Japan too.

 Oktoberfest is a world-famous event for beer lovers and travelers.
 Held annually in Munich, this beer festival is the perfect opportunity to enjoy traditional German culture, music, and delicious beer.